Welcome to the College Library and Resource Centre

 Leadership and Volunteering:

-There are opportunities to volunteer in the Library to support the Duke of Edinburgh awards plus the school pin badge scheme.
-We welcome applications to become a Library Leader and offer a wide range of tasks to help students gain valuable experience for extra-curricular school achievements.
+There are opportunities to volunteer in the Library to support the Duke of Edinburgh award scheme.
+We welcome applications to become a Library volunteer and offer a wide range of tasks to help students gain valuable experience for extra-curricular school achievements.

 The College Library welcomes book donations.
-We are always very grateful, especially for items suitable for lunch-time reading e.g. Guinness Book of World records and other interesting fact books.
-Any books which are unsuitable for school use will be passed onto to Save the Children bookshops.
+We are always very grateful for items that are published in the last 5 years as we try to keep our stock current and relevant for our students.
+Any books which are unsuitable for school use will be passed on to charity bookshops.

 We are also extending our selection of foreign language fiction to help support the curriculum and pupils who have English as an additional language and we would really appreciate a boost to this collection if you are able to help.